abhimanyugarg12345/tomcat-node/README.md

-# java-node
+# tomcat-node
-Docker to combine java and node in one docker instance to support simplify deployment
+Docker to combine Tomcat and Node.js

 Usage
 ====
-Usually this is used for base image to build project docker to combine both java and nodejs application.
+This can be used as a base image to build project docker images that needs both Tomcat and Node.js.

 ```
 # Dockerfile
-FROM fengzhou/java-node
+FROM riaanvddool/tomcat-node

 ADD file-to-be-added /mnt